bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

 So this part of the task was skipped, because our my_result.stdout does not meet the condition.

-Now, let’s combine loop and conditions.
+Now, let's combine loop and conditions.

-Fill /tmp/valkyrie file with multiple lines:
+Fill the /tmp/valkyrie file with multiple lines:

 .. code-block:: text